 A Peace Order is available to anyone experiencing problems with an individual, including someone in a dating relationship, a neighbor, a stranger or anyone else.
 The peace order allows the petitioner to ask the Court for an order for the other person to stay away from them and refrain from having any contact.

 Unlike protective orders, the nature of the relationship between the parties is not a factor.
 If an individual is entitled to relief in a protective order hearing, they are not entitled to seek relief under the Peace Order Act.

 In an Interim or Temporary Peace Order, the judge can order that the abuser stop abusing you, and/or stay away from you and refrain from contacting you or harassing you at your home, school, job or the place where you may be staying.

 In a Final Peace Order, a judge can order any of the above, and can also order counseling, order mediation and/or order the abuser to pay filing fees and court costs.

-To consult with a member of our Family Law Team about issues related to Domestic Violence and Protective Orders in Maryland, contact us.
+To consult with a member of our Family Law Team about issues related to Domestic Violence and Protective Orders in Maryland, DC or Virginia, contact us.